 - Improves personnel safety: Potential issues that could be hazardous can be prevented by the early identification of anomalies protecting personnel and property.
 Sensors monitor irregularities, detect anomalies when present, and generate notifications to help prevent hazardous incidents.
 PdM also provides opportunities for extra safety training as deemed fit.
 For example, where a particular piece of equipment has a high failure rate, PdM data provides insights to develop targeted safety training to help properly maintain the equipment.

 - Provides actionable insights: Managing and planning scheduled or periodic maintenance tasks can be risky because sometimes equipment could break down before the next scheduled maintenance routine.
 Predictive maintenance is a data-driven maintenance approach that relies on collected data analysis on equipment health to identify impending anomalies.
 The insights from these data provide root cause analysis beyond reactive strategy that helps personnel implement appropriate actions for equipment optimization.

-The difference between predictive maintenance and preventive maintenance
+The differences between predictive maintenance and preventive maintenance

 Whilst predictive and preventive maintenance aim to achieve similar objectives, both are two distinct maintenance approaches that have different techniques, benefits, and methods.
-The table offers a comparison between both maintenance approaches:
+The table offers comparisons between both maintenance approaches: